RD-Tarun/AWS-Projects/README.md

 # AWS Projects

 ### A comprehensive collection of projects that demonstrate the use of Amazon Web Services (AWS) across various domains and technologies.
-Each project showcases specific AWS services, architecture designs, and implementation strategies to solve real-world challenges or build innovative solutions.
+Each project showcases specific AWS services, architecture designs, and implementation strategies to demonstrate my expertise in using AWS Services.

 ---